 Admit our Schiit can stink.
 Hook up a Valhalla 2 to some HE-6s, and you’re not in for a very good day.
 Ask us what amp is best for your headphones, and we’ll tell you what we know based on experience, regardless of the cost of the product.
 We’ve had a ton of people asking about Lyr 2 who we’ve redirected to Magni 2.
 We’re not here to sell everyone on our top of the line products, regardless of application.

 Tell people they don’t need no Schiit.
 We also get a lot of people asking about our products for $80 and $100 headphones.
-Guys (and girls), you should be spending most of your budget on transducers (that is, headphones), then looking at amps and DACs if necessary.
+Guys (and girls), you should be spending most of your budget on transducers (that is, headphones and speakers), then looking at amps and DACs if necessary.
 The transducer will have the biggest effect on your system’s sound.
-Our amps won’t turn an $80 Sennheiser into a $1000 Audeze.
+Our amps won’t turn an $80 headphone into a $1000 headphone.
 Nobody’s amps will.
-Our DACs won’t convert 128kbps MP3s to 24/96 lossless, either.
-Yes, I know, big shocker.

 Say, “I don’t know Schiit” freely.
-Hey all, we’re a small company.
 We haven’t heard everything on the planet.
 We don’t have experience with $10,000 cables.
 Hell, we aren’t really all that big on cables.
-The Monoprice stuff we use in the lab are usually what’s on our listening stations.
 Usually.
-We’ve heard big differences in cables with HD800s (yeah, I know, what’s our methodology, sighted bias, placebo effect, blah blah, woof woof.)
+We’ve heard differences in cables with HD800s (yeah, I know, what’s our methodology, sighted bias, placebo effect, blah blah, woof woof.)
 But we don’t recommend cables in any case.
-Except Pyst.
-Because they’re short.
 We’re also not really into gold-plated fuses, billion-dollar regulators, or other tweaks.
 We’re not saying that it isn’t your route to audio nirvana, but it’s just not us.

 Don’t use Schiity terms.
 We hate the word “user.”
 Same goes with “consumer” and “unit.”
 If you catch us using those, let us know, because we probably slipped into corp-speak mode for a moment, and we deserve a beating.
 You are a customer or prospective customer, not a “user” or “consumer.”
 You have an Asgard 2 or a Mjolnir or a Bifrost, not a “unit.”